• Skip to primary navigation

 Medellin: Travel Basics

-When deciding where to stay in Medellin, El Poblado has a great selection of hostels and hotels suited for all travelers.
+🛏️ Lodgings: When deciding where to stay in Medellín, El Poblado has a great selection of hostels and hotels suited for all travellers.
 Expect to pay anything from 7-10USD for the most basic option.
 Also check out Laureles or even Envigado.

-With the sheer amount of people transport in Medellin is some of the most efficient in Colombia.
+🚌 Transport: With the sheer number of people, transport in Medellín is some of the most efficient in Colombia.
 You’ll find cable cars, taxis, buses, and the metro for getting around.
-You can get a Civica card to save money on tickets.
+I got a Civica card to save on tickets.

-Fancy learning more about Coffee?
+🎟️ Activities: Fancy learning more about Coffee?
 Or maybe scaling the gigantic rock in Guatape.
-There are many tours for one person or more that can be found in Medellin.
+There are many tours for one person or more that can be found in Medellín.
 You can find tours starting from US$20

 You’ll need at least a few days here to be able to settle and I get used to the city.
 There is far much more than meets the eye and I have found that the more you explore the city the more interesting it becomes.